apennell/personal-site/src/pages/about.md

 I’ve been a software engineer since 2015, which includes what I call “super full stack” development: everything from design and project management all the way to backend.
-Mostly, though, stick to what I really love, which is building on the frontend.
-I am very design- and product-oriented, so I’m great at bridging designs to their production build.
+Mostly, though, I stick to what I really love, which is building on the frontend.
+With an educational background in visual arts and the humanities, I am very design- and product-oriented, which makes me great at bridging designs to their production build and thinking through the full user experience.

-After trying my hand at engineering management in 2022, I decided to strike out on my own and established [Sparkbird Works](https://sparkbird.works), a studio where I can continue to use these skills and others to provide freelance engineering, consulting, and coaching services.
+After years of building web applications, then briefly trying my hand at engineering management in 2022, I decided to strike out on my own and established [Sparkbird Works](https://sparkbird.works), a studio where I can continue to use these skills and others to provide freelance engineering, consulting, and coaching services.
 I’m a huge advocate for accessibility (a11y) and sustainability in design and development, and these are the backbone of my studio’s work.
 I am tenacious when it comes to navigating complex systems and difficult problems and I love using this skill to help others do the same.

 On most days, you can find me working from a little office studio in my backyard in Richmond, CA, where I enjoy being distracted by the birds who stop by my